pFindStudio/pUniFind/User_guide.md

 ### Web application
 If you do not have gpu.
 You can access our [Bohrium Web Interface](https://bohrium.dp.tech/apps/punifind) to rent gpu and run pUniFind online directly.

 The gpu resource from bohrium can be unstable.
-If you can note get your job started, this is most likely result from lack of gpu resource.
+If you can not get your job started, this is most likely result from lack of gpu resource.
 We recommend you try 4090 at first.
 If 4090 is not avilable, we recommend 3090.

 If you have any problem, please contact us through **Technical Suport**.